About SÄKU

 Who are we?

-The Swedish Safety Culture Network (SÄKU) is since 2014 a non-profit association with the aim of being an industry-wide network that offers competence development and experience exchange opportunities for people working within the areas of risk, occupational safety and health.
+The Swedish Safety Culture Network (SÄKU) is since 2014 a non-profit association with the aim of being an industry-wide network that offers competence development and experience exchange opportunities for people working within the areas of, or have interest in, risk, occupational safety and health.
+An overall presentation of us can be downloaded HERE.

 Vision and goal